Star Wars: Episode III – Revenge of the Sith (novel): Palpatine tests Anakin's thirst for power

-This is a short dialogue not featured in the film, foreshadowing in metaphor Anakin's fall to the dark side due to his lust for power.
+This is a short dialogue, not featured in the film, foreshadowing Anakin's fall to the dark side due to his lust for power.

 During this exchange, Palpatine offers to give Anakin anything he wants.
 At first, Anakin wonders if the Chancellor is only playing a childish game with him, and says he wishes for a new speeder, to which Palpatine asks if this is all he wishes for.
-The 'game' culminates when Anakin asks for Corellia; Palpatine asks him if he wishes only for the planet or the entire system.
-Anakin then tells him that he desires the whole system.
+The 'game' culminates when Anakin asks for Corellia; Palpatine asks him if he wishes only for the planet or the entire system, to which Anakin replies that he desires the latter.
 The point of this game is to further tempt Anakin towards the dark side and present Palpatine as the gateway to the power denied to Anakin by the Jedi.

 In this scene, Palpatine states explicitly that Darth Plagueis was his Sith Master.
 In the film, this is merely hinted at.

 The arrest of the Chancellor

 In the novelization, Mace Windu contacts Yoda once more after learning the truth of Palpatine's identity, marking his upcoming decision and action as approved by the Grand Master of the Jedi Order.

-The novelization states that Palpatine can sense the approach of the four Jedi Masters, as well as Anakin's emotional conflict.
-The novel also describes how Palpatine prepares for the upcoming duel in detail, including how he recovers his lightsaber and prepares an audio recording.
+The novelization states that Sidious can sense the approach of the four Jedi Masters, as well as Anakin's emotional conflict.
+The novel also describes Sidious preparing for the upcoming duel in detail, including how he recovers his lightsaber and prepares an audio recording intended to frame the Jedi.

-During the duel, Palpatine catches Jedi Master Saesee Tiin off guard and beheads him.
-Second to die is Agen Kolar, whom Palpatine stabs through the head.
+During the duel, Sidious catches Jedi Master Saesee Tiin off guard and beheads him.
+Second to die is Agen Kolar, whom Sidious stabs through the head.
+Both of these characters die of different wounds in the movie.

-Anakin rushes to the Chancellor's office past Shaak Ti, who stands in his way, trying to convince him not to go.
-Anakin brushes past her without a word.
+Anakin rushes to the Chancellor's office past Shaak Ti, who stands in his way, trying to convince him to remain at the Jedi Temple as instructed; Anakin curtly refuses.

-When Anakin arrives, he witnesses a small part of the battle between Kit Fisto, Windu and Palpatine.
-He does not see who the combatants are at first, only their lightsabers.
+When Anakin arrives, he witnesses a small part of the battle between Kit Fisto, Windu and Sidious.
+He does not see who the combatants are at first—only their lightsabers.
 When Fisto's green blade disappears, he rushes into the office.
 There, he finds Kolar's corpse and the severed heads of Tiin and Fisto.
-Anakin then watches the lightsaber duel between Windu and Palpatine for some time; in the film, he arrives just in time to see Windu knock Palpatine down.
+Anakin then watches the lightsaber duel between Windu and Sidious for some time; in the film, he arrives just in time to see Windu knock Sidious down.

-Windu can sense Anakin's presence through the Force before he breaks Palpatine's office window.
-When the fight moves to the ledge, he senses Palpatine hesitate for a moment, and the Sith Lord slows down.
+Windu can sense Anakin's presence through the Force before he breaks Sidious' office window.
+When the fight moves to the ledge, he senses Sidious hesitate for a moment, and the Sith Lord slows down.